Guides

 Our Rating

-Viper Blitz 95% tungsten darts with case — best complete dart package for beginners 2026 The Viper Blitz — 95% tungsten with a premium TacTech EVA carry case.
-The highest tungsten percentage on this list.
+Viper Blitz 95% tungsten darts with case — best complete dart package for beginners 2026 The Viper Blitz — 95% tungsten and the best case on this list.
+The dark horse pick.

 Brand: Viper